Isfahan: Economy

 In 2014, industry, mines, and commerce in Isfahan province accounted for 35% to 50% (almost $229 billion) of the Iranian Gross Domestic Product.
 In 2019, Isfahan province's governorate said that tourism was the number one priority.

 According to Isfahan province's administrator for Department of Cooperatives, Labour, and Social Welfare, Iran had the cheapest labor workforce anywhere in the world.
-The labor force had grown from 1990 to 2020.
-However, in 2018 the unemployment rate was 15%.
+The labor force grew from 1990 to 2020; however, in 2018 the unemployment rate was 15%.

 The Esfahan Province Electricity Distribution Company, established in 1992, maintains a privatized power grid in the city.

-As of September 2020, the handicrafts industry of Isfahan Province was contributing $500 million annually to the economy.Isfahan Fair, a 22 ha exhibition center aimed at increasing tourism, is under construction.
+As of September 2020, the handicrafts industry of Isfahan Province was contributing $500 million annually to the economy.
+Isfahan Fair, a 22 ha exhibition center aimed at increasing tourism, was opened on 4 November 2020.
 The municipality has implemented internet payment software.

 In 2025 Zimbabwe signed MaU around trade with the city.

 Aquaculture and agriculture

 Isfahan city produces 1,300 tons of salmon.
 More than 28% of the country's ornamental fish is supplied from Isfahan province, from 780 farms, which in 2017 farmed 65.5 million fish.

 Opium was produced and exported from Isfahan from 1850 until it became illegal, and was an important source of income.
 Isfahan has a large number of aqueducts, farmers having to divert water from the river to farms by canal.
 Niasarm is one of the largest canals.

 From 2012 to 2013 there were large protests by farmers against the Isfahan-Yazd water tunnel.
-In 2019, eastern city farmers demanded water, otherwise they would sabotage water pipes.
-Fruits and vegetables central market is where farmers sell their product wholesale, selling 10,000 tons a day.
+In 2019, eastern city farmers demanded water, or else they would sabotage water pipes.
+Farmers at the Fruits and Vegetables Central Market sell 10,000 tons a day.

+Textiles

+The industrialization of Isfahan dates from the Pahlavi period, as in all of Iran, and was marked by the growth of the textile industry; this earned the city the nickname "Manchester of Persia".
+By the mid-1960s, there were 25 mills employing between 18,000 and 20,000 workers, and Isfahan produced almost half of Iran's textiles.
+In the late 1970s the Polyacryl Iran Corporation was established in Isfahan, in partnership with the American company DuPont; in the late 1990s it produced nearly 80 percent of Iran's man-made fiber.
+Isfahan is also home to a significant cottage industry with many small textile shops.